Martha Elizabeth Burchfield Richter: Death

-Much of her last few years are known through an interview with Peggy Haug, Burchfield Richter's daughter, taken on July 15, 2016 by Laurie Kaiser a writer from Buffalo.
+Much of her last few years are known through an interview with Peggy Haug, Burchfield Richter's daughter, taken on July 15, 2016, by Laurie Kaiser a writer from Buffalo.

 Burchfield was very close to her father and following her father's death in 1967 suffered greatly. "she was very emotionally attached to her father... it was difficult for her when he died."

 Throughout most of her lifetime Richter suffered from depression.
 She saw psychiatrists for her depression and they prescribed tranquilizers and sleeping pills, which often left her in a fog instead of feeling better.
 While her depression was very difficult for her and her family, Haug describes her as someone who embraced the good and the bad.
 "From her, we got the ability to live fully, she grabbed hold of life and was fun-loving.
 Women in those days didn't have the means to express themselves.
 They didn't know how.
 But she did."

 Burchfield's mental state deteriorated in the mid-1970s after her children had left home.
-On April 10, 1977, aged 52, she committed suicide by overdosing on barbiturates.
+On April 10, 1977, aged 52, she died by suicide.